Swim Miami: Current day

 Swim Miami takes place annually in April.
 Originally staged at the Miami Rowing Club in Key Biscayne, FL, the event moved to the Miami Yacht Club on Watson Island (Miami) in 2011.
 Swim Miami currently consists of four swims: a ten-kilometer swim, a five-kilometer swim, the Miami Mile, and an eight-hundred meter swim.
 In 2017, the event returned to its original location at the Miami Rowing Club.

 Once restored, Swim Miami was first sponsored by the brand Speedo in 2005 and 2006.
 Sponsorship has since switched to the Nike Swim brand, licensed and owned by Perry Ellis International.

 Due to strong popular branding of both the swim and its location, the event is well patronized by the general public, attracting upwards of 2,000 combined participants and spectators in the four race categories.

 In 2015, the success of the Swim Miami race led organizers to create two additional events for the South Florida area, Swim Miami Beach and Swim Fort Lauderdale Beach.
-Those races ran annually through 2018 before the series reverted back to a single race in 2019.
+Those races ran annually through 2018 before the series reverted to a single race in 2019.

 In 2020, the race was held on a "virtual" basis due to the COVID-19 pandemic, with swimmers swimming the various race distances on their own and then submitting their times to be recorded by the event staff.
 The race returned to its traditional in-person competitive format in 2021.